Sermon on Family Love: Love Begins at Home

 Introduction: The Love We Forget to Give

-Good morning, church family.
-Let me start by asking you something honest: When was the last time you told someone in your family—face to face, not through a text—that you love them?
+Let me ask you something honestly: When was the last time you told someone in your family—face to face, not through a text—that you love them?

 - How to parent with both grace and truth

 What Is Family Love, Really?
+(A Biblical Sermon on Family Relationships)

-Family Love Reflects God’s Design
+Family Love Reflects God’s Design in Marriage

 Let’s turn to Ephesians 5, starting at verse 21.

-Now, to understand what’s happening here, we need to ask: what came before this?
 Paul has been talking about being filled with the Spirit, about living as children of light, about making the most of every opportunity.
 And now he’s about to tell us what Spirit-filled living looks like in the most practical place imaginable—our homes.

 Here’s what he says:

 “Submit to one another out of reverence for Christ.
 Wives, submit yourselves to your own husbands as you do to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 Now as the church submits to Christ, so also wives should submit to their husbands in everything.
 Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
 In this same way, husbands ought to love their wives as their own bodies.
-He who loves his wife loves himself.”
-(Ephesians 5:21-28, NIV)
+He who loves his wife loves himself.” –Ephesians 5:21-28

-First, notice verse 21: “Submit to one another out of reverence for Christ.”
 This is the umbrella over everything else.
 Mutual submission.
 Not one-way streets.
 Not power plays.
 Mutual giving way, mutual deference, mutual sacrifice.
 This is the foundation.

 Then Paul addresses wives and husbands specifically.
 And here’s the key: he spends one verse on wives submitting and seven verses on husbands loving sacrificially.
 If you’re a husband sitting here thinking this passage is about your authority, you’ve missed the point entirely.
 It’s about your sacrifice.